-Young couple, both expats turned Brit, been based in London for the past ten years and here to stay.
+Young couple, both expats turned Brit, been based in London for the past fourteen years and here to stay.
 We blog about everything that’s fun: London, travel, food, culture and whatever else we come across.

-Mrs Barbarian (photos below show her and Mr Barbarian canyoning in Portugal in February 2017) grew up in South Korea, New Zealand, and Australia.
+Mrs B (photos above show her and Mr B canyoning in Portugal in February 2017) grew up in South Korea, New Zealand, and Australia.
 She had not done much travelling until well after uni, when she decided to do the obligatory Aussie tour of Europe.
 It was love at first sight and she decided to relocate to London a few months later, taking trips to continental Europe at least once per month.
-In London she also met Mr Barbarian.
-They married 6 months after they first met and apparently are still in their ‘honeymoon phase’, as Mrs B keeps on telling close friends and unsuspecting strangers alike.
+In London she also met Mr B. They married 6 months after they first met and apparently are still in their ‘honeymoon phase’, as Mrs B keeps on telling close friends and unsuspecting strangers alike.

 Mr B grew up in Germany and did a high school exchange with the U.S. He travelled a lot with his parents, including long journeys around Europe in a mobile home during the summer holidays and many skiing trips each winter.
 He always tried to travel as much as possible since.
 While at uni he took part in another exchange program, this time with Australia.
-For the past 6 years the Barbarians have been running their own little consultancy firm, helping investment banks to comply with new regulations.
+For the past 7 years the Barbarians have been running their own little consultancy firm, helping investment banks to comply with new regulations.
 Until now, they have not taken more than 30 days per year off, even though the plan is to start taking longer holidays at some stage in the future.

 You can sign up for our monthly newsletter here:

 Our email address is: firstname.lastname@example.org.
-We’ll respond to every comment.
-Join us and more than 7,500 other followers on Twitter and Instagram: @berkeleysqb
+We’ll respond to every email and comment.
+Join us and more than 14,000 followers on Twitter and Instagram: @berkeleysqb

 You can zoom in and out of this map and move the map around to see other regions (keep mouse left-clicked while over the map and just move cursor).

 The pins show locations we’ve visited in the past (individually or as a couple), in some cases many moons ago.
-Only very few of them we’ve blogged about so far, but you’d be welcome to contact us for some feedback, if you like (just leave a comment and we’ll definitely get back to you).
+Only very few of them we’ve blogged about so far, but you’d be welcome to contact us for some feedback, if you like.
 We can’t promise that we’ll always have something relevant to add.
 We tried to omit places we’ve been to but don’t remember much about, omitted places we’ve only passed through, but even in some of the remaining cases we do list, “yeah the place was good fun, nice little town, friendly people and great food” won’t be a game-changer for your travel-planning exercise ahead, in other cases you might have to stop us bombarding you with details about places we might have lived at for a few months or years.

 Fun facts about us